happybara-io/WorkflowBuddy/README.md

 ### Send a Webhook

 Send data from your Slack Workflows to almost any service.
 You can trigger GitHub repos, Jenkins Builds, Salesforce actions, you name it.

+### Wait for human | approval | manual completion

+Many names to describe it.
+In short, have your workflow wait in an `In progress` state until a human has taken action to either `Complete`➡ and let the Workflow continue, or `Fail`❌ it and stop the flow.

 ### Random Int